calculix/CalculiX-Examples/Linear/BiaxBending/README.md

 ## Model

-The model contains a cantilever beam with bending moment about the transverse horizontal axis (y).
-It is applied to the ref node of a kinematic coupling constraint o the free end surface.
-The cross section is a rectangle rotated by 45°.
+The model contains three cantilever beams of different cross sections with non-zero deviatoric moment of inertia.
+Each one is subjected to a bending moment about the transverse horizontal axis (y).
+The bending moment is applied to the ref node of a kinematic coupling constraint of the free end surface.

 <img src="Refs/mesh.png" width="400">